lecode-official/mvvm-framework/Documentation/QuickStartWpf.md

 ## Creating a New Project

-Right now the MVVM Framework does not support any framework other than WPF.
-This might change in the future.
+This quick guide is for kick-starting you on developing applications using WPF.
+Both flavors of the MVVM Framework share a pretty similar API surface but are not the same.
+Both of them look and feel very similar, but each of them acknowledges the differences between the platforms by providing APIs that are tailor-made for for each platform.
+A version of the quick start guide for the Windows universal app platform (UWP) is coming soon.
 To get started using the framework you should open Visual
 Studio and create a new C# WPF project.

 ![Project creation dialog](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/Images/ProjectCreationDialog.jpg "Creating a new C# WPF project")